 - 11. Plaintiff Eric Peebles, PhD, is registered to vote in Alabama.
 He resides in Mobile, Alabama and is eligible to vote absentee because he is a voter with a print disability. - 12.
 Dr. Peebles has cerebral palsy and quadriplegia.
 These conditions make it difficult for him to read printed text and handle printed materials.
 He uses WYNN Wizard screen reader software on his computer to interact with electronic information. - 13.
 Voting independently and privately is important to Dr. Peebles.
 Promoting the independence of people with disabilities is also important to him.
-Dr. Peebles was the Chief Executive Officer of the Independent Living Center of Mobile ("ILC Mobile") until September 29, 2023, where he sought to empower people with disabilities to live active, self-determined lives. - 14.
-Dr. Peebles voted absentee in the 2020 general election in Lee County, where he previously resided, but was unable to do so privately and independently because Lee County did not provide an accessible electronic ballot for voters with print disabilities.
+Dr. Peebles is the Chief Executive Officer of the Independent Living Center of Mobile ("ILC Mobile"), which seeks to empower people with disabilities to live active, self-determined lives. - 14.
+Dr. Peebles voted absence in the 2020 general election but was unable to do so privately and independently because Mobile County does not provide an accessible electronic ballot for voters with print disabilities.
 To cast his absentee ballot, Dr. Peebles had to have his care aide read the ballot to him.
 He then had to divulge to his care aide his voting choices, and she filled out the paper ballot accordingly and mailed it. - Dr. Peebles was unable to vote in the 2022 general election, in person or absentee.
 Dr. Peebles attempted to vote in person, but because the Mobile County Board of Elections had changed several polling locations and his apartment complex did not update its information regarding the tenants' polling location, he went to the wrong polling location.
-He did not have time to find his correct polling location because ILC Mobile was a polling site for Mobile

-County, and as the CEO of ILC Mobile, he did not want to leave the site unattended as he wanted to ensure that voting went smoothly for ILC Mobile's clients.
+He did not have time to find his correct polling location because ILC Mobile was a polling site for Mobile County, and as the CEO of ILC Mobile, he did not want to leave the site unattended as he wanted to ensure that voting went smoothly for ILC Mobile's clients.
 Dr. Peebles did not request an absentee ballot because of his experience of not being able to vote privately and independently in 2020.